lukereed/Learning/README.md

 # Learning
-Repository for learning code and .git
+Repository for learning python and .git